 •Track Plotting - If you connect the computer to the GPS, you can plot your present position on the big screen and see where you are and your track.
 Requires a NMEA 183 cable connecting your GPS to the PC.

-•Storage - Stores waypoints in files of up to 32,500 waypoints.
+•Storage - Stores waypoints, routes, or tracks in files of up to 100,000 points.
 Each waypoint includes fields for Name, Latitude and Longitude, Loran TDs, Rating, Description, Depth, Date Code, Comments, Icon, Group, a symbol and a color.

 Operating System Compatibility

 The SeaMarks program is for Windows 95 through Windows 10 and requires at least 70 MB of disk space and as much as 400 MB more with charts.

 It will run on Intel based MACs, Linux, or Chrome OS using CodeWeavers’ CrossOver for the MAC.
 The process is to download the SeaMarks installer from http://andren.com/V8_install/ to your Downloads folder and then go to: https://www.codeweavers.com/compatibility/crossover/seamarks .
 On this page you have a three step process where you download the free trial version of CrossOver and then run it to install the SeaMarks program from the file in the Downloads folder.
 This installs the basic functioning program and needs the access code to run normally, otherwise it runs in demo (trial) mode with restrictions.
 Then, when you are satisfied, you can pay for the SeaMarks and/or Crossover programs.
 When you get the CD or USB in the mail, you will use SeaMarks to copy the contents from it to the program’s location and that will load all the charts and coastlines.
 For detailed instructions read: Instructions_for_MAC_owners_using_CrossOver_to_run_SeaMarks